-A Year in Industry placement is a great way for students to apply their knowledge gained during their first two years of study.
+A Year in Industry placement is a great way for students to apply the knowledge gained during their first two years of study.

-The Year in Industry programme gives students the opportunity to undertake an extended paid placement between their second and third year of study.
-The professional knowledge, skills and experience gained can benefit students for the rest of their degree and beyond: enhancing both their academic studies and career prospects.
+Students have the opportunity to undertake an extended paid placement between their second and third year of study.
+The professional knowledge, skills and experience gained can benefit students, enhancing both their academic studies and career prospects.

 How do students get on to the Year in Industry Programme?

 International students holding a Tier 4 visa will be required to apply for a new visa so must seek advice from Student Visa Services if they are interested in transferring to a Year in Industry Programme.

 Students who begin their first studies at the University of Bristol in 2019/20 and meet the criteria below are eligible to request to transfer to the Year in Industry:

 Secured an approved placement with an industrial partner

-We anticipate a high demand for year in industry placements and an additional competitive element will be in place at departmental level.
+We anticipate a high demand for year in industry placements.
+Additional criteria may be in place at departmental level.